Reinhard Breinburg

-Reinhard Richard Breinburg (born May 2, 1984, in Purmerend, Netherlands) is a naturalized Aruban football defender, who plays for SV Dakota.
+Reinhard Richard Breinburg (born May 2, 1984, in Purmerend, Netherlands) is a naturalized Aruban retired football defender.

 Club career

 He played in the Feyenoord academy and joined Dordrecht in 2004.
 At Dordrecht, Breinburg was tested positive for use of an illegal substance.
 He was later suspended by the Dutch FA for use of cannabis.
 In 2010, he joined amateur side Barendrecht and he moved to Quick Boys two years later.

 He left Quick Boys in 2014 and moved to Aruba to work on the island.

 International career

 Breinburg made his debut for Aruba in a December 2011 friendly match against Suriname and earned a total of 13 caps scoring no goals.